ctbarna/npmap.js/README.md

 ## Docs

 Take a look at [API.md](https://github.com/nationalparkservice/npmap.js/blob/master/API.md).
-Ignore the random notes at the bottom; they will be cleaned up and turned into complete soon.
+Ignore the random notes at the bottom; they will be cleaned up and turned into complete thoughts soon.

 ## Examples